Howell Carnegie Library Events for Adults

 Novel Bites is a monthly book discussion where stories are savored and snacks are shared.
 Each gathering features a lively conversation around a selected book paired with light appetizers or snacks to enjoy while we chat.
 Whether you're here for the fiction, the food, or the fun, Novel Bites offers a relaxed and engaging way to connect with fellow readers.

-Registration is required and begins Monday, December 1, at 9am online, by phone, or in person at the Information Desk.
-Sign-ups close at 4pm Friday, January 2, or when registration is full.
-A minimum of five (5) registrants by 4pm Friday, January 2, is required for this program to proceed as scheduled.
+Registration is required and begins Wednesday, January 7 at 9am online, by phone, or in person at the Information Desk.
+Sign-ups close at 4pm Friday, February 6, or when registration is full.
+A minimum of five (5) registrants is required for this program to proceed as scheduled.

 Please stay home if you are sick.